 I like to start with the back and sides of my Cocker, skull bone to tail, basically.
 Learn to clip one section of your dog at a time.
 Once I felt comfortable on the back and body, I moved on.

-If you run the clipper backwards (tail to head vs head to tail) it’s going to take the length down one blade number.
+If you run the clipper backward (tail to head vs head to tail) it’s going to take the length down one blade number.
 For example, if you run a 4F backward that length will be that of a 5F clipped normally head to tail length).
 It is harder to run the clipper blades backward, too…you have to use more hand/arm strength to push it through the coat.

 It will take a few “passes” and backcombing, as illustrated in the video.
 Praise your dog and never yell or scold them for not cooperating.
 Metal blades…especially the FCs, are finishing blades and require much less scissoring after clipping the coat with them.